-You see both the Race Star and Pro Star have carbon fibre shells.
+And we’d expect the Pro Star to do equally well too because both the Race Star and Pro Star have carbon fibre shells.
 The Race Star’s being a 3K carbon fibre shell (3K refers to the top, visible styling of the weave) whereas the Pro Star uses some trick carbon fibre called TeXtreme.
 Essentially that’s carbon fibre that’s formed flatter than standard weave so it’s flatter and lighter but stronger.

 Carbon fibre used to be just carbon fibre right?
 Not any longer!

 Having said that, Bell US say all three helmets weigh 1.5Kg, so there needs to be another reason to go for the Pro Star version.
 However Bell Europe gives the weights as 1.25Kg for the Star and Race Star and 1.15Kg for the Pro Star.
 From what I’ve read elsewhere, the latter seems more accurate.
 It also means the Race and Pro Stars are very light indeed.

 Obviously, the shell is only one part of the equation when it comes to protection: the shock absorbing lining is just as important.

 And whereas the Bell Star has a regular expanded polystyrene (EPS) lining (*but see MIPS section below), the Race Star and Pro Star both share Bell’s Flex 3 lining.